falcosecurity/falco-website/content/en/docs/plugins/plugin-api-reference.md

 This function returns a C string, with memory owned by the plugin, containing the plugin's [event source](../../plugins/#plugin-event-sources-and-interoperability).
 This event source is used for:

-* Associating Falco rules with plugin events--A Falco rule with a `source: gizmo` property will run on all events returned by the gizmo plugin's `next()` function.
+* Associating Falco rules with plugin events--A Falco rule with a `source: gizmo` property will run on all events returned by the gizmo plugin's `next_batch()` function.
 * Linking together extractor plugins and source plugins.
 An extractor plugin can list a given event source like "gizmo" in its `get_extract_event_sources()` function, and the extractor plugin will get an opportunity to extract fields from all events returned by the gizmo plugin.
 * Ensuring that only one plugin at a time is loaded for a given source.